AlejandroFrias/DSHW5/readme.txt

 out.

-We pulled the modular arithmetic out of the main file with helper functions in utils.erl, thus making for a better coding experience.
+We pulled the modular arithmetic out of the main file with helper functions in utils.erl.
 We kept making the same mistake of modding a number and expecting it to be positive.
+We eventually had massive problems with modular arithmetic and having various functions assume things about modular helper functions.